Hegel ,Judaism &Islam

 Reply: I think it might be better to take his overall aim in relation to

-Spinoza, namely, "to conceive the absolute as subject as well as substance"
+Spinoza, namely, "to conceive the absolute as subject as well as

 (Phenomenology, Preface).
 I am also not quite comfortable about your